The Sen Type Language (STL)¶

 You can import as many STL files as you need.

 STL files specify a package, which is a namespace where the types will be held.
-There can only be one package declaration per STL files.
+There can only be one package declaration per STL file.
 Multiple STL files might declare the same package.
 For example:

 Basic types¶